Join Our 3PL Bridge Network

 Yes.
 We have strong relationships with major carriers such as USPS, FedEx, DHL, and will pass those savings on to you.

 A third-party logistics (3PL) company specializes in warehousing and distribution.
-A 3PL operates with the goal of maximizing cost savings to your supply chain and helping you grow and scale your business.
-A partnership with a 3PL will allow you to leverage their expertise while letting you focus on your core business competencies.
+A 3PL fulfillment provider operates with the goal of maximizing cost savings to your supply chain and helping you grow and scale yours.
+A partnership with a 3PL will allow you to leverage their expertise and fulfillment warehouse space while letting you focus on your core business competencies.

 3PL Bridge helps with the matching process to see how your company “fits” with the 3PL- culturally, values, relationship, flexibility and ambition.
 It’s key to be aligned on what’s important.

 Last mile delivery is the movement of goods from a transportation hub to its final delivery destination, whether a residential or commercial address.